Brand Names: Pro-Banthine

-Stop using propantheline and call your doctor at once if you have a serious side effect such as:
+Stop using propantheline and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about propantheline (Pro-Banthine)?

 What should I discuss with my healthcare provider before taking propantheline (Pro-Banthine)?

 You should not take propantheline if you are allergic to it, or if you have:

 - a stomach or bowel obstruction (including paralytic ileus);

 - a bladder obstruction or other urination problems;

 - active bleeding with fast heartbeats, low blood pressure, shortness of breath, and cold hands or feet; or

 - myasthenia gravis.